-While it can be overwhelming to be faced with so many differing options, it is important to note that all of these programmes are designed specifically to match the learning requirements of each students.
+While it can be overwhelming to face so many options, it is important to note that all these programmes are designed specifically to match the learning requirements of each student.
 All you need to do is find out what works best for you!

-These days pursuing a diploma has become one of the more popular options for Malaysian students due to various reasons.
-This guide will help you breakdown everything you need to know when considering a diploma.
+Pursuing a diploma has become one of the more popular options for Malaysian students due to various reasons.
+This guide will help you break down everything you need to know when considering a diploma.

 What is a Diploma in the first place?

-Pre-university programmes require you to complete your degree in order to be work ready whereas with a diploma you can immediately enter the workforce upon completion.
+Pre-university programmes prep you for your degree in order to be work-ready, whereas with a diploma, you can immediately enter the workforce upon completion.
 However, you may still pursue a degree (starting from its second year) if you wish to do so.

-In accordance with this, a diploma is usually practical in nature and allows for a more hands on learning experience in the field of its study.
-This is to ensure you are well trained and have industry specific knowledge.
+Hence, diploma is usually practical in nature with more hands-on learning in the field of its study.
+This is to ensure you are well trained and have industry-specific knowledge.

-Diploma courses are offered in specific niche areas such as Diploma in English, Diploma in Business Management, Diploma in Information Technology, etc. Pre-university programmes on the other hand offer certifications in broad and general fields such as arts or science.
+Diploma courses are offered in niche areas such as English, Business Management, Information Technology, and more.
+Pre-university programmes such as Foundation and Form 6 on the other hand offer certifications in broad fields, such as arts or science.

-The academic structure of a diploma is also well rounded with a balance between coursework, assignments and examinations.
-The final grade of your diploma will also take into account all of these different components.
-This is unlike other pre-university programmes which more often than not use examinations as the sole method of assessment.
+The academic structure of a diploma is well-rounded with a balance between coursework and examinations.
+This is unlike other pre-university programmes, which more often than not use examinations as the sole method of assessment.